philipdexter/pear/README.md

 `pear query string` - query all packages using `string` as a search keyword

-`pear download package` - download and install the package named `package`
+`pear install package` - download and install the package named `package`

+`pear upgrade` - upgrade all installed aur packages

+`pear list` - list all installed aur packages